NeuroNetMem/github-classroom-for-students/README.md

 This is a guide for students to setup Git and GitHub for use with GitHub Classroom.
 We use RStudio in our class, so we will give instructions on how to use RStudio to setup Git locally.
 However, this is not necessary.

 ### Steps for getting setup with GitHub
 1. Register for account on GitHub (https://github.com/).
-We recommend using a username that incorporates your name (jfiksel, mtaub, lrjager)
+We recommend using a username that incorporates your name (jfiksel, mtaub, lrjager).
+Please send me your username so that I can add you to the GitHub classroom.

-2. Download RStudio (https://www.rstudio.com/) and R (https://cran.r-project.org/)

-3. Install Git.
+2. Install Git.
 Directions for both Windows & Mac here: http://happygitwithr.com/install-git.html.
 Windows users should follow Option 1 in 7.2.
 Mac users can follow Option 1 in 7.3 if comfortable, otherwise follow Option 2.
 Below, I show how you would access the terminal on a Mac, as well as how to enter the commands given in the link.
 Windows users should consult the video posted under Resources

 ![Alt Text](http://g.recordit.co/ENAZXCmgs9.gif)

-4. Setup options in Git.
+3. Setup options in Git.
 In you have a Mac, open up the shell in R Studio by clicking Tools -> Shell.
-If you don't want to enter RStudio, you can go to the terminal if you have a Mac (Applications -> Utilities -> Terminal) as shown above.
+You can go to the terminal if you have a Mac (Applications -> Utilities -> Terminal) as shown above.
 If you have a Windows, open Git BASH, which you should have downloaded in step 3.
 Enter the three lines of code here: http://happygitwithr.com/hello-git.html, changing the first two lines to your own name and email (this should be the email associated with your GitHub account).
 Note that Windows users should read section 8.1 in the above link carefully.
 Below is an example of what this process looks like on a Mac:

 ![Alt Text](http://g.recordit.co/ibUp6dYimU.gif)

-5. Generate a SSH key so you don’t need to enter your password every time you interact with GitHub.
+4. Generate a SSH key so you don’t need to enter your password every time you interact with GitHub.
 First check to see if you have a SSH key.
 Go into the shell (again, either through RStudio, Terminal for Mac, or Git Bash for Windows) and complete on this page http://happygitwithr.com/ssh-keys.html, which is Chapter 12 in Happy Git with R. The instructions are quite thorough, so if you want to follow along with a visualization, I recommend watching the Git setup videos under resources.
 This is covered starting at 9:32 in the Mac video and 9:18 in the Windows video.

-6. Follow the instructions here (http://happygitwithr.com/push-pull-github.html) to ensure you can connect to GitHub from your computer.
+5. Follow the instructions here (http://happygitwithr.com/push-pull-github.html) to ensure you can connect to GitHub from your computer.
 Here are step-by-step GIFs from a Mac that help visualize this process.

 ### Make a repo on GitHub